 Conventional methods of treating cancer generate approximately $200 billion dollars each year, and that’s just in the U.S.!
-Most of this money goes to Big Pharma and a large majority is generated through the sale and use of chemotherapy drugs.
+Most of this money goes straight to the manufacturers and a large majority is generated through the sale and use of chemotherapy drugs.

 What Chemotherapy Does

-For a comprehensive explanation of what chemotherapy is and how it effects your body on all levels, check out this The Truth About Cancer article on the subject HERE.
+For a comprehensive explanation of what chemotherapy is and how it effects your body on all levels, read the truth about chemo here.

 Like radiation and surgery, it is important to remember that although chemotherapy may shrink visible tumors, it will not affect circulating cancer stem cells.
 Stem cells are “blank slates.”
 Healthy stem cells are needed for the formation of everything from T cells to connective tissue.
 When cancer is a concern, however, those same stem cells can turn deadly and be used for re-seeding and refueling tumor growth.

 5 Natural Therapies That Can Help With Chemotherapy Detox

 The following natural substances and modalities can help you detoxify chemo drugs and rebuild your immune system.
 All of these natural substances and protocols will also help prevent cancer recurrence as well.